skip to main | skip to sidebar

 Caroline

-My l0th novel IS THIS TOMORROW (Algonquin Books) is a May Indie Pick!
-I'm also the New York Times bestselling author of PICTURES OF YOU (Algonquin), which sold to 6 countries, went into 5 printings, and was a San Francisco Chronicle Lit Pick, a Costco "Pennie's Pick" and a NAIBA bestseller.
-Pictures of You is also a USA Today ebook bestseller and is on the Best Books of 2011 List from San Francisco Chronicle, Providence Journal, Kirkus Reviews and Bookmarks Magazine.
-It's also one of Kirkus Reviews Top 5 books of 2011 about the Family and love.
+Stay tuned, WITH OR WITHOUT YOU, my 12th novel is coming August 4, 2020 from Algonquin.
+My 11th novel CRUEL BEAUTIFUL WORLD is an Indie Next Pick.
+IS THIS TOMORROW was an May Indie Pick.
+I'm also the New York Times bestselling author of PICTURES OF YOU, a San Francisco Chronicle Lit Pick, a Costco "Pennie's Pick." a NAIBA bestseller and on the Best Books of 2011 List from San Francisco Chronicle, Providence Journal, Kirkus Reviews and Bookmarks Magazine.
 I'm the recipient of a New York Foundation of the Arts Grant in Fiction.
 I was a 2013 finalist in the Sundance Screenwriting Lab and a finalist in the Nickelodeon Screenwriting Fellowship, four of my novels were optioned for screen, and I talked my way into writing the script for two of them.
 My essay, HIgh Infidelity, has been optioned for film.
-I'm a book critic for The Boston Globe and People Magazine.
-I teach novel writing for UCLA and Stanford online, do private fiction editing, and I am a professional namer!
-I live with my husband and son.
+I'm a book critic for The San Francisco Chronicle and People Magazine.
+I teach novel writing for UCLA Extension Writers' Program, and Stanford online, do private fiction editing, and I am a professional namer!
+I live with my husband, writer/editor Jeff Tamarkin and we beam with pride about our son, an actor/filmmaker in college.
 Visit me at http://www.carolineleavitt.com.

 View my complete profile